ShayMorad/Nand2Tetris/README.md

 ## 🤝 Contributing

-Pull requests are welcome.
-For major changes, please open an issue first to discuss what you would like to change.
+Contributions are encouraged!
+For any significant changes, it's best to open an issue first and start a discussion.

 ---